Assessment and Approvals of Prospective Adopters

 Information from any previous assessment may inform the current application.
 However, any application from experienced adopters should be considered a new application and checks, medicals, references and the assessment should reflect this.
 A new PAR should be completed which details the changes in the family and household since the previous adoption.

 The type of adoption preparation can be flexible, depending on the needs of the adopters.
-A one day experienced adopters course is available through the One Adoption Hub.

 Sharing information about a person that is held in their existing foster carer or adopter records is permitted for the purposes of informing a new assessment of a person's suitability to foster or adopt.
 For instance, if previous partners have been interviewed in the past to verify facts, and the current assessing social worker is satisfied with the records in respect of these interviews, it should not be necessary to repeat the interviews if no further information is required.
 The assessing social worker should, however, satisfy themselves as to the quality and continuing relevance of the information before using it to inform the current assessment.